MineWarz/AK-Legislature/Statutes/Vindicator Maximus.md

 1. If the Selectee declines the evidence as insufficient, the Grandmaster must wait at least 2 weeks before attempting again with the same selectee, with additional supportive evidence.

 ### Section IV
 Once a Vindicator is active, their judgement is absolute, inviolate, and beyond question, as it is the result of conclusions between themselves, the Grandmaster, and potentially the Grand Inquisitor.
 Their mandate is to remove heresy or treason quickly, efficiently, and without theatrics.
 Anyone confronted by the Vindicator is required to be given one chance to confess.
 Genuine confessions and repentance by members outside the Order of the Ashen Blade result in loss of rank if any, and transfer to the Ashen Blade.
 Subjects who are at that time members of the Ashen Blade are expelled from the Order.
 Subjects who refuse to confess or feign lack of knowledge on the matter are expelled from the Order.
-Members who are expelled are banned from attempting to rejoin the order for no less than one calendar year, such that they are barred from participating in an least one April event.
+Members who are expelled are banned from attempting to rejoin the order for no less than one calendar year, such that they are barred from participating in at least one April event.

 ### Section V
 Should a person confronted by the Vindicator wish to challenge the Judgement, they have the burden to prove to the Vindicator (and only the Vindicator) they were acting under what they believed to be legitimate orders from a superior, with the assumption the Grandmaster was aware of their activities.
 Said proof would be screenshots of said exchanges, or provision of log files documenting said exchanges.